My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Terra Nostra Gardens in Furnas is a captivating 31-acre oasis since 1775, boasting diverse flora and centuries of history.

 Timing is key here, as at high tide, the ocean’s cold water overpowers the warmth, while at low tide, the water can become scalding.
 There are ropes installed to help swimmers stabilize against the strong currents, making the experience both thrilling and relaxing.
-Whether you’re floating in the warm water or simply enjoying the dramatic coastal scenery, Ferraria offers an unforgettable way to experience the Azores’ volcanic energy.
+Whether you’re floating in the warm water or simply enjoying the dramatic coastal scenery, Ferraria offers an amazing way to experience the Azores’ volcanic energy.

 Natural Ocean Bath at Ferraria is one of the best things to do in the Azores.